OneIdentity/safeguard-bash/samples/README.md

   events for all object creation, modification, deletion.
 There are also events for password automation and access request workflow.

+  Both of the samples below include a Dockerfile and demonstrate how to run in a container.

   - **[a2a-event-handling](event-handling/a2a-event-handling)**

     Sample scripts for A2A events.
 A2A events are password changes, and the